totemic-tools/poly_post/README.md

 This is my first article
 ```

-Then, I can create an `Article` module with the following to load your
+You can create an `Article` module to load your content by
-content in a structured way to your app:
+implementing the `PolyPost.Resource.build/3` callback:

 ```elixir
 defmodule Article do